pmlrsg/arsf_dem_scripts/doc/source/tutorial_lidar.rst

 To create a DSM from the LiDAR, suitible for using in the Airborne Processing Library to geocorrect hyperspectral data, some extra consideration are needed:

-1. The DSM needs to use WGS-84 Lat/Long projection and heights need to be relative to the WGS-84 elipsoid.
+   * The DSM needs to use WGS-84 Lat/Long projection and heights need to be relative to the WGS-84 elipsoid.
-2. Areas of no-data need to be filled.
+   * Areas of no-data need to be filled.
+   * The format needs to be ENVI Band Interleaved by Line (BIL) or Band Sequential (BSQ).

+Similar to creating a DEM using only LiDAR data open the OSGeo4W Shell and navigate to the directory containing LiDAR data.
+Then run the following command:

 .. code-block:: bash